TommyMart/QuizNight_Terminal_App/readme.md

 Error handling has been used at the start and end of all functions using try and except, this means the user will not be shown any ugly terminal errors, instead they will see ```Oops!
 Something seems to be not working, please try again.```

 Error handling has also been implemented into some of the child functions and loops that may cause an error, like the progress bar, just in case it doesn't work on a different operating system.
-Else statements have also been used
+Else statements have also been used to as a likely input or to catch invalid inputs or unexpected errors.

 ---